Australia's visa overhaul leaves Chinese millionaires in limbo

 BIIP holders say they are curtailing business investment given the uncertainty, postponing life decisions and in some cases selling properties in Australia.
 Some say they must hold on to loss-making businesses to keep their visa prospects alive, missing out on investments with greater returns.

-"I know a lot of people won't sympathise with us - we're a small group of people," Wang said.
+"I know a lot of people won't sympathise with us — we're a small group of people," Mr Wang said.
 "But we're not being treated fairly."
+REUTERS

 Read more of the latest in